rhubarbdog/decimal-numbers/README.md

 # initialise with a floating point number
 three = decimal.Number(3.0)
 pi = decimal.Number(3.1415)
-# initialise with a simple string
+# initialise with a simple string, can be more accurate than floating point numbers
 number102_57 = decimal.Numner("102.57")

 # add and subtract them